This is most eco-friendly method to cleaning your garments!

-Machine wash clothes in cold water.
-Scan the label and choose a plant-based detergent free of fragrance, optical brighteners, chlorine, and phosphates that are all bad for you and the environment.
-Hang or lay flat to dry.
+Machine wash garment(s) in cold to warm water.
+Choose a detergent free of fragrance, optical brighteners, chlorine, and phosphates that are all bad for you and the environment.
+Lay the garment flat on a drying rack, or hang to dry.

-A lot of fabrics can be steamed or ironed on a low setting, but we recommend you test a small area first.
-Use a dry iron on low for anything structured like a blazer or jacket--do not steam as it may affect the shape.
-If a fabric is shiny like our El Bosqué Jacket, please do not iron.
+A lot of our fabrics can be steamed or ironed on a low setting, but we recommend you test a small area first.
+Use a dry iron on low for anything structured like a blazer or jacket--do not steam structured garments as it may affect the shape.
+If a fabric is shiny like our El Bosqué Jacket, please do not iron, only steam lightly.

 More than 50% of dry cleaners use a chemical called Perce that is linked to respiratory issues and air pollution.
 Skip the standard dry cleaning and opt for green dry cleaners!
-These cleaners often use CO2 or water as the primary solvent, but they have fancy equipment so it is not like washing garments at home.
-Even if your cleaners advertises as "green" or "organic," be sure to ask if they use Perc, hydrocarbons, or D-5 cleaners, and be sure to avoid the toxic stuff.
+Green dry cleaners often use CO2 or water as the primary solvent, but have fancy equipment so it is not like washing garments at home.
+Even if your cleaners advertises as "green" or "organic," be sure to ask if they use Perc, hydrocarbons, or D-5 cleaners.
 Say no to Perc.

 We have a few green cleaners we recommend in New York City.
 If you don’t live in these cities, try searching for eco cleaners in your area using sites like No Dry Clean, or Yelp.